diegopetrucci/Marvel-API-demo/README.md

 ## Technical explanations

+#### Xcode project structure
+Files on Xcode are divided by UI, data provider, networking, persistance, and utils:

+* UI: views, view models, view-specific objects (to map DTOs), and tests
+* DataProvider: data provider (mediator between network and persistance), tests
+* Networking: DTOs and responses, the marvel-specific API, a generic object (Remote) that interfaces with URLSession, and tests
+* Persistance: persisters to wrap Disk API, tests
+* Utilites: various helpers
 #### Networking
 Networking should be pretty much self-explanatory.
 It is set up to be as light as possible, with the usual protocol-first approach. `Remote` takes care of the `URLSession` API, errors, and decoding the result — all very coincise thanks to Combine.